LaunchCode-Education-Archived/skills-front-end/studios/flicklist/0/README.md

 currentMenu: studios
 ---

-Welcome to your first Studio!
+Welcome to your first Flicklist Studio!
+Like the Mario Studio, we'll be doing a series of Studios building out our Flicklist project.
 Today is mostly just about getting set up.

 First, you will use Git to grab the starter code for the project.